Click here for your FREE

 helps highlight and emphasize points in your copy.
 However, if color is not used

-correctly, it can compromise your brand and any message you are trying to get
+correctly, it can compromise your brand and any message you are trying to get across

-actually making your audience actively hungry – as pink stimulates appetite.
+your audience actively hungry – as pink stimulates appetite.

 Color also triggers emotions and memories on web pages.
 Think about how you